input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 # Insecurity of secret key re-usage
+_[tl;dr]: In this blogpost we show how to extract the key of an ed25519 keypair if its secret is also used to generate a Verifiable Random Function proof.
+We create a script that performs such an extraction over libsodium._

 In the pre-blockchain era, the typical advise from cryptographers was ``Don't roll your own crypto!''.
 The intention behind this advice is to avoid security pitfalls, which are less likely to exist in rigorously researched inventions.
 However, this advice is muffled by the accelerated advancement